Xrizzy/xrizzy.github.io/README.md

+# TW-Cardo-Update
-#UPDATE for the TW5 Cardo pluggin#
+Update of the Tiddlywiki Plugin Cardo

 Cardo is the best GTD plugin for Tiddlywiki5 ever IMO.